Lizonghang/KlonetAI/README.md

   <img src="icon.png" alt="Icon" width="500">
 </p>

+Klonet is designed to support the development and testing of new network protocols and applications in a realistic environment, such as distributed artificial intelligence and federated learning.
+Klonet can emulate various network scenarios, such as wireless, mobile, satellite, and optical networks, and provide fine-grained control over the network parameters, such as bandwidth, delay, jitter, and packet loss.
+Klonet can also integrate with real devices and applications, such as routers, switches, sensors, and smartphones, to create hybrid network experiments.

-This repo provides an AI agent for intelligent interaction with the Klonet platform.
-Some examples are provided to show what this repo is used for, as below.
+KlonetAI provides an AI agent for intelligent interaction with the Klonet platform.
+Here we give some examples to show the magic of KlonetAI.

 **NOTE: You may need a VPN service to access 🤗.**